 Generating video testimonials isn’t as easy as getting positive customer reviews, but their power makes them worth the trouble.

 Consider adding short how-to videos to demonstrate how your products work and show them in action.
-According to Statista, over 25 percent of users want and will watch how-to videos.
+How-to videos keep viewers watching the longest, with viewers watching 82 percent of a how-to video under one minute and over 50 percent of how-to videos between one and 30 minutes.
 How-to videos are a natural fit for online sales, showing potential customers how they can incorporate solutions into their daily lives.
 How-to videos work well with e-commerce product pages, product review sites and other types of sales content.

 Lead generation is one of the primary objectives of most content marketing campaigns.
-Webinars are excellent lead-generation tools that also deliver value to prospects and customers.
-According to the 2024 B2B Content Marketing report, more than 51 percent of business-to-business (B2B) marketers consider webinars the most effective marketing and lead-generation technique.
+More than 51 percent of business-to-business (B2B) marketers consider webinars the most effective marketing and lead-generation technique.

 Webinars are effective because customers and prospects can engage directly with a brand in real time and ask direct questions.
 Additionally, webinars help humanize your brand and are an excellent way to build brand trust through video.